Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 We start by doing a breathing exercise known as pranayama in eastern cultures.
 It’s an ancient Indian practice that teaches us a simple technique to master the breath.
 This exercise reduces stress and anxiety and makes your meditation more enjoyable and transformative.

 You can either sit on a chair or sit on the ground in a cross-legged position.
 Whichever way suits you.
 Take deep breaths maintaining the natural flow.
 Observe the sensation of air moving in and out of the nostrils.

 As you exhale, try and relax your muscles and let go of any tension and stress build up inside your body.
 This exercise prepares your mind and body for meditation and can be done for about 5 to 10 minutes.

 Next, for a couple of minutes, just be seated and ground yourself.
 Try to be aware of what’s happening around you and observe any sensation arising in your body.

-Try listening to your heartbeat, chirping of the birds outside, watch the color of the sky, and if you are sitting out in the open, feel the flow of air on your body.
+Try listening to your heartbeat, chirping sound of the birds, watching the color of the sky, and if you are sitting out in the open, feel the flow of air on your body.

 If you still feel the tension in some areas like the neck or back, do some simple stretches to let go of the tension in that particular area.

 This exercise will help you to tune your mind for the meditation session.

 How do you know that you’ve reached deep?

 Every meditation starts with concentration and focus.
 We focus on our breathing or chant a mantra, and whenever we get distracting thoughts, we use a little bit of willpower to bring our attention back to our meditation method.